-Ricky Gervais will host the Golden Globes for a fourth time in January 2016.
-He returns to the event to replace two of America’s funniest women, Tina Fey and Amy Poehler, who’ve hosted the show for the past three years.
-Maybe looking for a little bit of added bite and some more controversial headlines, the organisers are giving the stage back to the man (who last appeared in 2012) who can deliver a sarcastic tongue-lashing like no-one else.
+Ricky Gervais will host the Golden Globes for a fifth time later this month.
+He returns to the event to replace two of America’s biggest stars, Andy Samberg and Sandra Oh, who took over from talk show host Seth Meyers.
+Maybe looking for a little bit of added bite and some more controversial headlines, the organisers are giving the stage back to the man (who last appeared in 2016) who can deliver a sarcastic tongue-lashing like no-one else.

 During his previous stints hosting the ceremony The Office creator has been notoriously scathing – finding ways to chop down the egos of some of Hollywood’s biggest stars.
 Johnny Depp, Bruce Willis and Madonna have all been on the end of the British star’s cutting quips.
 Here are five of the highlights from the Golden Globes when Gervais has hosted in the past.
 Hollywood, you’ve be warned.